 The African Leaders Malaria Alliance (ALMA), a coalition of 49 African Heads of State and Government, was established in 2009 to launch a coordinated and effective response to the scourge of malaria.

-The scorecard has been successfully used at Head of State level as an advocacy and accountability tool; and has been adapted and scaled to support national, sub-national and local levels to track priority interventions and investments, identify gaps and institute and follow-up on remedial action.
-ALMA has thus distinguished itself in its role of enhancing accountability and as such its mandate has over the years expanded to support progress in Reproductive Maternal, Neonatal Child and Adolescent Health and more recently, the NTD elimination agenda.
+The scorecard has been successfully used at the Head of State and Government level as an advocacy and accountability tool.
+It has been adapted and scaled to support national, sub-national and local levels to track priority interventions and investments, identify gaps and institute and follow-up on remedial actions.